paulinakoz/book-store/Log.md

 ## 8/11/22
 Today I worked on implementing the repository layer and the database in the application.
 I created the data model for Book and data repository which will add and fetch data from the db.
-I also implemented Flyway for database migration and version control.
-I created a sql table corresponding to the book model, and added some configuration to connect the database with Flyway.
-I then added some book data to the database.

 ## 9/11/22
-Today I worked on implementing the service layer, which fetches books from the repository layer and converts the book model to book dto, in a test driven way by first writing the tests and then implementing the code.
-I also implemented the controller using TDD, which fetches the book list from the service layer and displays it in the controller(localhost).
-I also added an integration test to test if the application works as intended.
+Today I worked on implementing the service layer, which fetches books from the repository layer and converts the book model to book dto.

-## 10/11/22
-Today I implemented Swagger UI.
-Swagger is an open source set of rules, specifications and tools which help users build, document, test and consume
-RESTful web services.
-I also created a production envionment and connected a postgresql database hosted on heroku so now when the application is run on local machine it connects with H2 database and when it's run on heroku (production) then it connects with postgresql database.
+I also implemented the controller, which fetches the book list from the service layer and displays it in the controller(localhost).

 ## 11/11/22
 Today I added Material UI to the frontend application which allows you to create responsive UI components and add styling to them.
 I then created the